How much do Car Keys cost? It used to be easy!

 Firstly, you need the key.

-In the olden days, you put your car key in the door and then started the car.
+In the olden days, you put your car key in the door to open the car, then started the car by turning the ignition.
 Nowadays, some keys have buttons, and some are known as ‘smart’ keys and don’t even have a key blade that you can see.

 How much do modern car keys cost?